Spica: Physical properties

+Spica is a hierarchical triple system, containing a well-estabilished and well-documented inner binary, which is orbited by a more recently-detected companion.

-Spica is a close binary star whose components orbit each other every four days.
+The two inner components orbit each other every four days.
 They stay close enough together that they cannot be resolved as two stars through a telescope.
 The changes in the orbital motion of this pair results in a Doppler shift in the absorption lines of their respective spectra, making them a double-lined spectroscopic binary.
 Initially, the orbital parameters for this system were inferred using spectroscopic measurements.
 Between 1966 and 1970, the Narrabri Stellar Intensity Interferometer was used to observe the pair and to directly measure the orbital characteristics and the angular diameter of the primary, which was found to be (0.90 ± 0.04) × 10^{−3} arcseconds, and the angular size of the semi-major axis of the orbit was found to be only slightly larger at (1.54 ± 0.05) × 10^{−3} arcseconds.

 Spica is a rotating ellipsoidal variable, which is a non-eclipsing close binary star system where the stars are mutually distorted through their gravitational interaction.
 This effect causes the apparent magnitude of the star system to vary by 0.03 over an interval that matches the orbital period.
 This slight dip in magnitude is barely noticeable visually.
 Both stars rotate faster than their mutual orbital period.
 This lack of synchronization and the high ellipticity of their orbit may indicate that this is a young star system.
 Over time, the mutual tidal interaction of the pair may lead to rotational synchronization and orbit circularization.